khangvo3103/khangvo3103/README.md

 ### 👋 Hi there

-I'm a last year student at **Le Quy Don high school for the gifted** in [Da Nang, Viet Nam](https://goo.gl/maps/5LQC8v8eGrWtxXr5A).
+I'm a student learning Computer Science at **Swinburne University of Technology**.
 I have a passion for software and game development, so i started to study C++ and Python few years ago by myself.
 I also have some experiences in engineering and coding with Arduino.
 This place is where I save and develop my projects to practice coding.

 ---